opendaylight/docs/docs/user-guide/service-function-chaining.rst

 subscriber traffic to RSPs, and is explained in detail in the classifier documentation.

-If the SFF is not a classifier, then this table will just have a simple Goto Table 1 flow.
+If the SFF is not a classifier, then this table simple contains a Goto Table 1 flow.

 Transport Ingress Table detailed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^